Chia-Network/chia-docs/docs/protocol/harvester-protocol.md

 ## new_signage_point_harvester

 This message is a notification from the farmer to the harvester of a new challenge.
-The harvester first checks which plots pass the plot filter (see section 3.6), and for those that do, fetches the quality.
+The harvester first checks which plots pass the plot filter (see the [Harvester Algorithm page](/harvester-algorithm)), and for those that do, fetches the quality.
 This requires around 7-9 random reads (and thus disk seeks) for each quality.
 Each plot is expected to have one proof of space (and therefore one quality) on average, so for 50 plots, a harvester would have around 50 qualities.
 For those qualities that are sufficiently good to win a block or a pool partial, the whole proof is fetched (64 random reads in the plot),